Dekemastate: History

 As is the case with many Frisian estates, the Dekemastate grew out of a simple square, defensible stone house, a stins, from the 14th century.
 Archaeological finds on the site show that the place was already inhabited in the 12th and 13th centuries.
 The first known mention of the stins was in 1486, then called Fetza State.
 The name changed to Camstra State when the Camstra family came to live there in the 15th century.
 The Camstra family became involved in the conflict between the Schieringers and Vetkopers and as such, in 1492, the old stins was destroyed and almost immediately rebuilt.
 At the beginning of the 16th century, Reynsk van Camstra married Hette van Dekema.
 Despite the later owners, Unia, Doys, Houth, and Van Wageningen, the estate has retained the name Dekemastate to this day.

 In 1791, the heiress Juliana Elisabeth Maria Houth married Gerardus van Wageningen from Dordrecht.
 Through this marriage, the house came to the Van Wageningen family, who lived there for over two hundred years, until 1996.
 The house was extensively renovated and modernised in 1814 by order of Gerard van Wageningen, which included the demolition of the upper floor of the house.
 The last Van Wageningen to own the estate, another Gerard, offered hospitality to, among others, the famous detective writer Havank.
-In 1990, Gerard van Wageningen founded the Association of Friends and Girlfriends of Dekema State, after which he arranged the transfer of the estate to the foundation Stichting Old Burger Weeshuis in Leeuwarden.
+In 1990, Gerard van Wageningen founded the Association of Friends of Dekema State, after which he arranged the transfer of the estate to the foundation Stichting Old Burger Weeshuis in Leeuwarden.
 For several years now, the estate has been open to visitors and is no longer inhabited.

 The complex of the Dekemastate including surrounding historical structures was registered as a rijksmonument in 2005.